 Schedule an Appointment at the Diagnostic Pain Center in Austin

-The best way to find out if you are a good candidate for caudal epidural steroid injections is to schedule an appointment with an Austin pain management physician, Dr. Robert S. Marks or Dr. Sauman A. Rafii.
+The best way to find out if you are a good candidate for caudal epidural steroid injections is to schedule an appointment with our providers.
 If you are experiencing lower back, rectal, groin or leg pain, then caudal ESIs may be an effective treatment for you.
-Please call (512) 981-7246 or click on the appointment request button to schedule an evaluation with Dr. Marks or Dr. Rafii.
+Please call (512) 981-7246 or click on the appointment request button to schedule an evaluation with our providers.